jolpica/jolpica-f1/docs/endpoints/seasons.md

 ### Season

 **Filters for a specified season.
-Year numbers are valid as is 'current' to get the current season**
+Year numbers are valid as is `current` to get the current season**

 `/{season}/` -> ex: `/ergast/f1/2024/seasons/`